wclenhardt/agilecuration/TechnicalDebtConceptualModel.md

 3. *There is a minimum level of effort that must be expended before any defined reuse may take place.* Prior to the expenditure of this minimum effort reuse by a specified community for a defined purpose cannot take place.

 4. *Some additional effort may accelerate or increase the use of a data product within a specified community for a given use.* This effort is above and beyond that required for initiation of use ((3) above), and may reach a point of diminishing returns in terms of use when compared to effort.

+5. *Through the application of deliberate design strategies the incremental effort required to enable reuse in subsequent reuse scenarios may be reduced*.
+This assumption is founded upon the principle of design for reusability and support for open standards whenever possible, with the cumulative impact of investments for use by more uses and communities providing more existing capabilities that may be reused by new users.

 # Types of *Effort* that are considered